indolering/blang/README.md

 <img src="https://img.shields.io/badge/coverage-100%25-green.svg">
 <img src="https://img.shields.io/packagist/dm/doctrine/orm.svg">

-💥Blang.js🔥 is a <a href="https://en.wikipedia.org/wiki/Polyfill">pollyfill</a> for the `<BLINK>` tag.
+💥Blang.js🔫 is a <a href="https://en.wikipedia.org/wiki/Polyfill">pollyfill</a> for the `<BLINK>` tag.

 Actually, it's more than that.
-In 2013 elitist designers, [accessibility "experts"](https://www.w3.org/TR/CSS21/text.html#lining-striking-props), and epilepsy-nazis killed the `<BLINK>` tag. 🔫Blang.js🎉 restores the web to its former glory.

 It's a movement.
 A movement to make the web great again (#MWGA)!!

+In 2013 elitist designers, [accessibility "experts"](https://www.w3.org/TR/CSS21/text.html#lining-striking-props), and epilepsy-nazis killed the `<BLINK>` tag.

+Blang.js restores the web to its former glory 🎉📀🍹🍭🍬🌋🏦!!!

 How To Use
 ==========
-Just drop 🤑Blang.js💆 into your sourcecode!
+Just drop Blang.js into your sourcecode 🤑!

 Why use Blang.js over some other Polyfill?